2014–15 UConn Huskies women's basketball team: Creighton

-The loss to Stanford brought back interest in one of the more unusual streaks in sports—the number of game since the team lost back-to-back games.
-The last time UConn lost back to back games was on the 7th and 17 March 1993.
-Thirteen days before the oldest current UConn player, Kiah Stokes, was born, so not a single player of the team was alive when it happened.
-The men's head coach, Kevin Ollie was a junior in high school.
+The loss to Stanford brought back interest in one of the more unusual streaks in sports—the number of games since the team lost back-to-back games.
+The last time UConn lost back to back games was on the 7th and 17th of March 1993.

 Mosqueda-Lewis was out with the flu, so Morgan Tuck started in her place.
-Freshman Kia Nurse has been playing so well, she earned her first start.
+Freshman Kia Nurse had been playing so well that she earned her first start.
 Nurse delivered, hitting six of seven field goal attempts, including all four three-point attempts, and ended with 22 points.
 Tuck also did well, with 15 points and seven rebounds.

 It was the first home game for the Huskies, so the players were presented with their National Championship rings in a brief ceremony before the game.
 As well as Nurse and Tuck played, Stewart still out-did them, going ten for ten from the field, only one basket removed from an 11 for 11 performance by Rebecca Lobo in 1994.
 Connecticut won 96–60, extending the streak without back-to-back losses to 775.